vaibhavb/vitraag/_posts/notes/2023-07-29-weekly-notes.md

 categories:
 - weekly-reading
 ---
-# From Code to Kitchen: A Week in Reads
 This week, I've delved into a diverse mix of resources that have really got me thinking, ranging from foundational texts in the world of computer science, to insightful Substack writers, and a handful of more personal readings.

 ![Sunset](https://images.unsplash.com/photo-1593642634367-d91a135587b5?ixid=MnwxMjA3fDB8MHxzZWFyY2h8MXx8c3Vuc2V0fGVufDB8fDB8f)